-Several factors determine whether a scholar has met the criteria for promotion, submitted work, and other assessment measures.
-Elementary students must show they have accomplished the New York State Next Generation Learning Standards in their current grade before being promoted to the next grade.
-Promise Academy will use multiple measurements to determine grade level academic performance including report card grades, scores on formal assessments such as New York State Assessments (Grades 3-8), Independent Reading Levels, i-Ready and end-of-year assessments.
+Several factors, such as assessment data, classwork, homework, and other indicators of academic success, determine whether a scholar has met the criteria for promotion.
+Elementary scholars must show they have accomplished the New York State Next Generation Learning Standards in their current grade before being promoted to the next grade.
+HCZ Promise Academy will use multiple measurements to determine grade level academic performance, including report card grades and scores on formal assessments such as New York State Assessments (Grades 3-8), Independent Reading Levels, i-Ready, and end-of-year assessments.

-Those students who do not meet benchmark standards or demonstrate adequate progress in achieving grade-level performance or content-area mastery will be examined at greater length.
-Consideration will be given to evidence that a student is catching up (that is narrowing the performance gap, thereby showing a value-added increase in end-of-year performance) and if the student met the content area standards over the course of the year.
-Other factors used to determine promotion will be social/emotional readiness, progress in ELL interventions and attainment of IEP goals, if applicable.
+Those scholars who do not meet benchmark standards or demonstrate adequate progress in achieving grade-level performance or content-area mastery will be examined at greater length.
+Consideration will be given to evidence that a scholar is catching up (that is, narrowing the performance gap, thereby showing a value-added increase in end-of-year performance) and if the scholar met the content area standards over the course of the year.
+Other factors used to determine promotion will be social/emotional readiness, progress in ELL interventions, and attainment of IEP goals, if applicable.

-Students who are making limited academic progress will be given the opportunity to strengthen their skills through small group intervention during the day, in our afterschool program, and in an intensive summer session.
+Scholars who are making limited academic progress will be given the opportunity to strengthen their skills through small group intervention during the day, in our afterschool program, Saturday Academy, Academic Hour, and in an intensive summer session.
 Assessments will be given at the end of the summer session to assist in making final promotion decisions.